Thankful. Grateful. Blessed.

-Studies tell us that each of us is a benefactor when we show gratitude to others and thank them for their impact to our lives.
+Studies tell us that each of us is a benefactor when we show gratitude to others and thank them for their impact on our lives.
 We can return the favor by donating our time, offering to take on a task and recognizing their value by saying thank you.

 Who deserves thanks @ Thanksgiving (and throughout the year)?

 How often do we really show gratitude or express thanks to all the people around us?